elizabrock/software-development-curriculum/dotnet/visual-studio-install.md

 If you have a Microsoft account, you will be prompted to sign in.
 If not, you should be prompted to sign up.

+If prompted to choose development settings, choose the one for "C#"

 ## VS Screen 3

 "We're getting things ready for you".
 Uh huh.
 Likely story.
 Regardless, you'll get to spend some more time waiting!